MicrosoftDocs/visualstudio-docs/docs/containers/container-tools-react.md

 > [!NOTE]
 > The change to **DockerfileFastModeStage** is required, because the Dockerfile here adds a stage to the beginning of the Dockerfile.
 In order to optimize performance, Visual Studio uses **Fast mode**, but it only works if the right stage is used.
 The default is the first stage in the Dockerfile, which in this example, is changed from `base` to something else in order to download Node.js.
 For more explanation of **Fast mode**, see [Customize Docker containers in Visual Studio](container-build.md#debugging).

 Update the Dockerfile by adding the following lines.
-This will copy node and npm to the container.
+These lines will copy Node and `npm`` to the container.

    1. Add ``# escape=` `` to the first line of the Dockerfile
    1. Add the following lines before `FROM … base`